 It was clear that illegal diving was still taking place on this protected wreck as some had left dive equipment behind and, whilst the MADU was on site, an unlicensed group of divers arrived who thought that the site had been deregulated.

-At the conclusion of the two year’s work, MADU recommended that a dive trail be established or a licenced dive club offer tours of the site to combat illegal diving.
+At the conclusion of the two year’s work, MADU recommended that a dive trail be established or a licensed dive club offer tours of the site to combat illegal diving.

 Wittering Divers Ltd.-2005